Jeffrey Lorberbaum: Early life and education

-Jeffrey S. Lorberbaum is the son of Shirley and Alan Lorberbaum, Jewish migrants to the South from New York City.
+Jeffrey S. Lorberbaum is the son of Shirley and Alan Lorberbaum, migrants to the South from New York City.
 In 1957, his parents founded Aladdin Mills, Inc., in Dalton, Georgia.
 Aladdin initially produced bathmats and rugs for discount retailers and during the 1970s expanded into tufted carpet manufacturing, eventually growing the business into one of the largest carpet manufacturers in the country.
-He has one sister, Suzanne Helen of Denver, and one brother, Mark Lorberbaum of Miami Beach.
+He has one sister, Suzanne Helén of Denver, and one brother, Mark Lorberbaum of Miami Beach.
 He graduated with a B.A. from the University of Denver.

 Career

 Jeffrey joined the family business, carpet and rug manufacturer Aladdin Mills, in 1976, after graduating from the University of Denver.
 Lorberbaum held a number of leadership positions, eventually serving as vice president of operations from 1986 to 1994.

 In 1994, Aladdin merged with Mohawk Industries, which had gone public in 1992, creating one of the largest flooring manufacturers in the United States – and his father became Mohawk's largest shareholder.
 Jeffrey and Alan Lorberbaum then joined Mohawk's board of directors.

 In 1995, Lorberbaum became president of Mohawk; and, in 2001, he became CEO.
 Since then he has grown the company to $5.8 billion in revenues (2012) partly through acquisitions that expanded the scope of the company into hard surface flooring (ceramic tile, laminate, hard wood) and provided access to new geographies.